eic/edpm/README.md

 **ejpm** stands for **e**<sup>**J**ANA</sup> **p**acket ~~**m**anager~~ helper

-**The goal** of ejpm is to provide easy experience of installing e<sup>JANA</sup> reconstruction framework and supporting packages in different environments: various operating systems, docker images, etc.
+**The goal** of ejpm is to provide easy experience of:

+* installing e<sup>JANA</sup> reconstruction framework and supporting packages
+* uify installation in different environments: various operating systems, docker images, etc.

 The secondary goal is to help users with e^JANA plugin development cycle.

+### The reason

-**The reason** why ejpm is here (and a pain, which it tries to cure) - is that there is no standard convention in our field of how all dependent packages are installed.
-Some packages (like eigen, xerces, etc.) are usually supported by OS maintainers, while others (Cern ROOT, Geant4) are usually built by users or other packet managers and could be placed anywhere.
+why ejpm is here (and a pain, it tries to resolve) - is that there is no standard convention in our field of how all dependent packages are installed.
+Some packages (like eigen, xerces, etc.) are usually supported by OS maintainers, while others (Cern ROOT, Geant4) are usually built by users or other packet managers and could be located anywhere.

 It should be as easy as: